hack-ink/subalfred/doc/src/user/cli/key.md

 Substrate 5Eg2fntJ27qsari4FGrGhrMqKFDRnkNSR6UshkZYBGXmSuC8
 ```

-Note that, if you are on Moonbeam-link chain, remove 24 trailing zeros from the public-key.
+Note that, if you are on Moonbeam-link chain, remove last 24 zeros from the public-key.
 ```sh
 public-key 0x7369626cd0070000000000000000000000000000000000000000000000000000 SiblId(2000)
 public-key 0x7369626cd0070000000000000000000000000000 SiblId(2000)